Here are the book ends that Mr. Pete and Mrs. M'Lou have for our top readers to chose from.

 - Never open an e-mail, file, or Web page from people you don't know.

 - Never give out your password, except to responsible adults in your family or a teacher.

 - Never visit sites that offer special prizes, contests, or games.
 These sites may be trying to get your personal information or get money from you.

 - Always follow family and school rules for the Internet.
 Rules are there to make sure you stay safe.

-The Sunshine State Young Readers' Award program presents fifteen books which are chosen each year by a committee of Florida librarians.
+The Sunshine State Young Reader Award Books are chosen each year by a committee of Florida librarians.
 They are chosen for their quality and appeal, and represent some of the best in children's literature today.
 Students in grades 3 through 5 are encouraged to read at least three of the books, so they can vote for their favorite.
 Every year, the author of the book with the most statewide votes is presented with the Sunshine State Young Readers' Award.

-Students in Pre-Kindergarten, Kindergarten, first grade and second grade have the opportunity to read or listen to Books on the Junior Sunshine State Young Reader Award List Students also learn about the importance of voting by selecting their favorite after reading from the current year's list.
+Students in Pre-Kindergarten, Kindergarten, first grade and second grade have the opportunity to read or listen to Junior Sunshine State Young Reader Award books.

 The Van Note Book Giveaway Program

 Covid-19 Update: After a conversation with Mr. Pete and Ms. M'Lou, we have tentatively decided to forego the Van Note Book Giveway to end the school year 2020.
 Grade level teachers in grades 1 through 5 will still choose the "Top Readers" in each grade to be recognized and receive the specially selected Book Ends from Plains, GA!
 The books that were set aside for this year's Book Giveaway will be given out at the beginning of the next school year.